3Gigs/nagdb/README.md

 1. Clone this respository
 ```git clone https://github.com/nagdb```
 ```cd ./nagdb```
-2. Create a virtual environment for Python to setup dependencies
 2. Create .env and write with this format
 ```DISCORD_TOKEN={DISCORD_TOKEN (No brackets, just the token)}```
 3. Compose discord bot